 I wish the eyepieces were Plossl’s, but adding superb eyepieces and filters to this scope setup over time will increase enjoyment for years to come.

-The Kit Makes It Stand Apart
+The Kit Makes it Stand Apart and Ahead

 A good reflector telescope beginner kit.
 First, it has a carry/ storage case.
 Plus, it comes with a star map, observer guide, red flashlight, and a 2X Barlow.